Me and Others at the EDF Group Foundation

 Renaissance at the Atelier des Lumières

-This year, the Atelier des Lumières invites us to experience a completely new immersive creation that plunges us into the heart of the Italian Renaissance like never before.
-For 40 minutes, the works of Raphael, Leonardo da Vinci, and Michelangelo come to life before our eyes, revealing to us the universe of three visionary geniuses, three complementary artists who each, in their own way, revolutionized the world of art.
+This year, the Atelier des Lumières is bringing us a completely new immersive creation that will take us deep into the heart of the Italian Renaissance like never before.
+For 40 minutes, the works of Raphael, Leonardo da Vinci, and Michelangelo come to life before our eyes, revealing the world of three visionary geniuses, three complementary artists who each, in their own way, revolutionized the art world.
 A unique immersion into some of the greatest masterpieces in history.

 Atelier des Lumières